DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 To enable an end-user to group data by a certain column, use the `GroupPanel` and `TableHeaderRow` plugins.

 Set the `allowDragging` property of the `TableHeaderRow` plugin and the `allowDraggingAndDropping` property of the `GroupingPanel` plugin to true to allow grouping changing by dragging columns between the group panel and the table header.
-Alternatively set the `showGroupingControls` option of the `TableHeaderRow` plugin to true.
-That will make grid render special buttons for each header cell to control grouping.
+Alternatively set the `allowGroupingByClick` property of the `TableHeaderRow` plugin and the `allowUngroupingByClick` property of the `GroupingPanel` plugin to true.
+That will make grid render buttons allowing to change grouping for each header and group cell.

 You can also enable an end-user to sort data by grouped columns.
 Define the `allowSorting` option of the `GroupingPanel` plugin to enable this feature.